Author. Activist. Athlete.

 ‘I suffered a tremendous amount of discrimination and bullying as a child and into my teenage years, I’ve experienced homelessness, poverty and depression that lead to contemplating suicide.
 I understand what it feels like to be marginalized and what many rainbow (LGBTQ) youth are going through because I have experienced it myself.
 I don’t want anyone else to go through what I went through so by sharing my story I want to inspire young people and help them achieve their full potential in life.’

 Amazin LêThi was born in Saigon where she was left in an orphanage by her mother.
-As a young adult, she was homeless for a period of time and it was at this lowest point, contemplating suicide, Amazin realized her passion and love for sport could help her survive.
-Gaining physical and mental strength and confidence, from her personal journey of homelessness and against all the odds she has overcome enormous barriers to become a leading global rainbow (LGBTQI) sports activist and thought leader.
-She is also a former competitive natural bodybuilder, TV/Film star, entertainment executive and Vietnam’s first internationally published health and fitness author.
+Amazin was bullied constantly as a young child because of her ethnicity and sexuality and it was because of this she went into bodybuilding at the tender age of 6 going onto become a competitive natural bodybuilder in her teens then qualifying as a strength and conditioning coach.
+As a young adult, she was homeless for a number of years and it was at this lowest point, contemplating suicide, Amazin realized her passion and love for sport could help her survive.
+Gaining physical and mental strength and confidence, from her personal journey of homelessness and against all the odds she has overcome enormous barriers to become one of the most visible and influential leading global rainbow (LGBTQ) advocate in the world.
+She is also a TV/Film star, entertainment executive and the first Vietnamese internationally published health and fitness author.

 'Amazin Lethi’s remarkable contribution in the entertainment and fitness industry is inspirational to the Vietnamese American community and she continues to serve as a role model for us all.’

 'The USA radio network 'Voice of America' observed, Amazin is the first Vietnamese bodybuilder to have entered into the entertainment industry successfully on a global scale.'